 This smartwatch is powered by Samsung’s Tizen OS, which has a lot of parallels to Google’s Wear OS.
 It’s compatible with both Android and iOS smartphones.
 It comes in two sizes — the bigger size being 46mm — and is also available in three colors.
 Watch faces can be personalized, with many to choose from out-of-the-box.
 The exterior design is extra durable with a MIL-spec rating of 810G, and it pairs nicely with the Gorilla Glass DX+ covering over the 1.3-inch Super-AMOLED display.
 Altogether, it’s an impressive smartwatch, which is precisely why it’s our top pick.

-Additional features include built-in Bluetooth, GPS, WiFi, and NFC connectivity.
+Additional features on this wear OS watch include built-in Bluetooth, GPS, WiFi, and NFC connectivity.
 It also has a speaker and microphone which allow you to take calls remotely on your wrist.
 It can track fitness and health stats, including sleep, heart rate, calories burned, steps, and more.
 It has 4GB of internal storage for local music playback.
 With Samsung Pay, you can use the watch for contactless payments — just swipe and go.
 Finally, it comes bundled with an extra band for a total of two, large and small.
 If you’re searching for the best smartwatch, this may be the pick for you.

 Award: HONORABLE MENTION